hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

    IFunction<E, Boolean> filter);
 ```

-This call can read a batch of items and can filter items at the source.
-The meaning of the arguments are given below.
+The meanings of the `readManyAsync` arguments are given below.

 * `startSequence`: Sequence of the first item to read.
 * `minCount`: Minimum number of items to read.
 If you do not want to block, set it to 0.
-If you do want to block for at least one item,
+If you want to block for at least one item,
 set it to 1.
 * `maxCount`: Maximum number of the items to retrieve.
 Its value cannot exceed 1000.
 * `filter`: A function that accepts an item and checks if it should be returned.
 If no filtering should be applied, set it to null.